 If the status of your enrollment changes and you need to withdraw from a program, please complete the following steps:

-- March 24 or later: Complete a withdrawal form and return via email to firstname.lastname@example.org.
+- March 23 or later: Complete a withdrawal form (available in spring) and return via email to email@example.com.

 Frequently Asked Questions